-- 1. To inculcate professional culture amongst the students to take up technical/ professional positions for design, development, and problem solving in software industries and R&D organizations. - 2.
-To prepare students as technical, ethical, responsible solution providers and entrepreneurs in various areas of Computer Science & Engineering. - 3.
-To provide the necessary competence and capability in students to pursue higher studies in Institutions of International / National repute. - 4.
-To provide analytical and technical ability to develop and innovate systems and technologies in the leading areas of Computer Science & Engineering.
+- 1. Graduates will be able to take up technical/ professional positions for design, development, and problem solving in software industries and R&D organizations. - 2.
+Graduates will be technical, ethical, responsible solution providers and entrepreneurs in various areas of Computer Science & Engineering. - 3.
+Graduates will be capable and competent to pursue higher studies in Institutions of International / National repute. - 4.
+Technical ability to analyze, develop and innovate systems and technologies in the leading/ever-evolving areas of Computer Science & Engineering.